 - Silicone bead at inside top of cuff to seal water out

 - High-durability material under foot

 These have some really high-end features including

-- a YKK waterproof zip with a puller that doesn't rattle
+- a waterproof zip

 - a flap over the top of the zip, a bit like a chinguard that you find on mnay jerseys, to prevent damage to your tights

 - Hard-wearing sole